 If your mind is operating right, it is asking, "is this so?"
 This question keeps coming up.
 It helps to gather facts, statistics, and testimony, and on some matters it helps to try it out (remembering that there are certain kinds of matters where tryouts backfire, such as with addictions).
 Logic, deduction, and analogy help, too.
 But no matter how much you gather, you're still left with questions, including questions about the information or form of thinking you use.
 Such doubts, when pushed, undermine your ability to act decisively.

 But then, there is another question: can I become confident enough in what I know and what I believe that I am able to take decisive and direct action based on it?
-That is what Kierkegaard referred to as a 'leap of faith', or what the apostle Paul meant in saying we are to walk by faith, not sight, or even what a Charismatic means in saying that the Spirit gives a powerful sense of assurance to live by.
+That is what Kierkegaard referred to as a 'leap of faith', or what the apostle Paul meant in saying we are to walk by faith, not sight, or even what a Charismatic means in saying that the Spirit gives a powerful sense of assurance confidence to live by.
 The truth is, even the most materialist and atheist of people make the decisions of daily life on the basis of trust.

 I'll give one example from my own life.
 The resurrection.
 It's the event that my entire way of thinking hinges on; my thought gets seen through its lens.
 But I wasn't around back then.
 Those who wrote about it from back then may indeed just be blowing smoke.
 I don't know, on a factual basis, whether or not it happened, nor does anyone else alive today.
 Yet, I have surprisingly little doubt that Jesus returned from the dead.
-Instead, my doubts focus on one particular thing: Jesus' promise that his followers will share in that new world He's creating.
-Even there, when it comes to what happens to many other people, the doubts aren't all that frequent or strong; I'm secure that they're going to the big dance.
+Instead, my fears focus on one particular thing: Jesus' promise that his followers will share in that new world He's creating.
+Even there, when it comes to what happens to many other people, the doubts aren't frequent or strong; I'm secure that they're going to the big dance.
 When it comes to myself, however, my doubts are ever present.
 I believe there's no grading system, but I still wonder if I've made the grade.
 If it's all about love, then what have I done because of love?
 A website and a bunch of radio shows?
 With so few friends, who am I loving, face-to-face and in person?
-With no wife (or anything within sight distance of having one, ever), I haven't ever been a husband, someone who takes on the promise and challenges of actually loving a specific someone else close up, day in and day out.
+With no wife (or anything within sight distance of having one), I haven't ever been a husband, someone who takes on the sacred promise and challenges of actually loving a specific someone else close up, day in and day out.
 So how am I living a life of love?
 But even beyond all that, there is that nibbling little whisper that I was never meant to go on from here.
-That maybe this life was what God made me for, that God put me here to do certain things, and then one day the Lord would gently close my eyes, and it would be finished.
+That maybe this life was what God made me for, that God put me here to do certain things, and then one day the Lord would gently close my eyes, and I would come to an end.

 This is what I mean when I write that doubt is inescapable.
 It can come at too many angles for us to simply block them off.
-It can take into account too many variables - too many 'if's - for anyone to just wish away.
+It can take into account too many variables - too many 'if's - for anyone to just wish away life's complex.
 I have to face and re-face that question.
-I live with it every day by staking my life on the God I've come to know over the years, that when Jesus says His followers are a part of the new life, He means it.
-The new life is something I'm already taking part in, in part, something I see in the world around me in so many ways I cannot count all of them.
+I live with it every day by staking my life on the God I've come to know over the years, trusting that when Jesus says His followers are a part of the new life, He means it.
+The new life is something I'm already taking part in, something I see in the world around me in so many ways I cannot count all of them.
 Thus, I trust the promise.
 But the whispers that it's not so for me still come, and never really go away.

 You have your own places where spiritual or religious doubt hangs out.
 If you're honest with yourself, you know where they are.
 Some you can eventually resolve; other will never go away.
 You have both the freedom and the responsibility to account for religious doubt, to learn from it and live with it.